meglwhy/tp/docs/DeveloperGuide.md

 1. Make the error messages for `edit-s` more specific to the user.
 The current error message for an invalid householdId does not appear until the user has already added a valid parameter to be edited.
 We plan for the error message to alert to the user about the invalid householdId as soon as possible.
 2. Make the error messages for `edit-s` more specific to the user.
 An error message for an date/time does not appear when the user is editing a session with an incorrectly formatted date/time although the application correctly does not edit the incorrectly formatted date/time.
 Adding this alert will inform the user about the changes to be made.
+3. Currently, the selected household above the sessions window does not automatically update as soon as the household's name is updated.
+We intend to make the selected household automatically update to reflect these real-time changes to reduce possible user-confusion.
+4. Currently, the selected household above the sessions window is unable to display the full household name if it is too long.
+While the household panel displays the full name, we intend to fix this flaw in future for additional clarity for the user.
-3. Corrupted `addressbook.log.0` file will detect the corrupted logs and **inform** the user about the corrupted logs.
+5. Corrupted `addressbook.log.0` file will detect the corrupted logs and **inform** the user about the corrupted logs.